 - Price of the ticket.

 - Bus platform number.
-From the picture above, 04B (circled in blue on the far left) refers to Gate No. 4 and the side of the gate to take the bus (A for the left, B for the right).
+For example, in the picture above, 04B (circled in blue on the far left) refers to Gate No. 4 and the side of the gate to take the bus (A for the left, B for the right).

 Now that you purchased your ticket, it’s time to go to the platform and ride the bus.
 Look for the platform sign that corresponds to your ticket.
 You’ll find an explanation of the platform sign below: